Principal Investigator

 Email: marten@broadinstitute.org

-Daniel is an associate computational scientist working jointly between the gnomAD Methods Development Team and Dr. O’Donnell-Luria’s Lab.
-Prior to joining the Broad, Daniel had just graduated from the Illinois Institute of Technology in Chicago, IL with a BS/MS in Biomedical Engineering and Biomedical Data Science in May 2022.
+Daniel is an Associate Computational Scientist working jointly between the gnomAD Methods Development Team and the O’Donnell-Luria Lab.
+Prior to joining the Broad, Daniel had graduated in 2022 from the Illinois Institute of Technology with a B.S./M.S. in Biomedical Engineering and Biomedical Data Science.
 His current research projects include investigating unannotated genes - genes with proteins which are translated in tissue yet are not included in large protein databases - and the relationship between gene length, age, and constraint.

 Email: malghamd@broadinstitute.org